 Granny had three children with her first mate, Larkin Dixon.
 Ruth was the daughter of Granny's eldest daughter Lucy Dixon, also known as "Juice".
 Juice, while working as a maid, had become pregnant by a son of her employers.
 Ruth was born in Hartford, Connecticut and appeared to be a "white" baby.
 So, the family decided to send her to live with a family of dark skinned relatives, a couple with three sons, in the 1930s, in the South, because it was safer.

 When she grew up, Ruth married an Ojibwe, Kelley Lauray.
 Together, they had 10 children.
 All except the first, Ruth, were born in Hartford.
+Ruth was born in Florida.
 The 9th child was registered as Barbara ....., listed as born in New York CIty in 1945, the daughter of Frances and Barney Lewis.
 The 10th child was registered as Francis Bernard Lewis, also listed as born in NYC, in 1946, and the son of Frances and Barney.
 He was nicknamed "Tootie".
-Both lived from infancy with Barney and Frances so they would not be taken from Ruth and Kelley.
+Both lived from infancy with Barney and Frances so they would not be taken away from Ruth and Kelley.

 However, when Frances became pregnant, "Tootie" was sent to live with Frances' mother in Glasgow, VA and grew up thinking he was the child of Frances' older sister Lucy.

 A few years after Brother was born, Ruth and her first 8 children also came to live at Kingsbridge Terrace.
-Pop built another apartment in the basement of the 72 family building, opposite his own for his niece Ruth whose health was failing, and they all became the Sagamore's "children".
+Pop built another apartment in the basement of the 72 family building, overlooking the buildings on Heath Avenue, opposite his own for his niece Ruth whose health was failing, and they all became the Sagamore's "children".

 After school, the children gathered in a circle in the living room to learn the traditional ways.
 As soon as he was old enough, Brother joined the family circle with Barbara Ann and his cousins, Ruth and Kelley's children.